suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 ### Improvements
 - Add `MMORPG KIT -> Setup For Offline-Lan Build`, `MMORPG KIT -> Setup For MMO Build` and `MMORPG KIT -> Setup For MMO with Server Codes Build` menu, use any of them to setup scripting define symbols  for difference purporse.
+- Add `resetAttributes` to quest data, when quest complete it will reset character's attributes.
+- Add `resetSkills` to quest data, when quest complete it will reset character's skills.
 -

 * * *